AmarooHQ/whitepaper/10-Ultra-Terminum/80-conclusions.md

 On the base layer, the Simplex, each participating simplex-chain maintains its own local, independent state with its own specification, allowing for a multitude of chain implementations to meet the need of virtually any application.
-Similarly, dapp-chains have the freedom to implement whatever sate- and transaction-protocols that fit their desired use case.
+Similarly, dapp-chains have the freedom to implement whatever state- and transaction-protocols that fit their desired use case.
-Although heterogeneous, the chains are not siloed -- the interleaving of chains with PoR, tied with the secure cross-chain protocol presented in \cref{sec:spv-in-ut}, enables chains to seamlessly communicate and transact amongst each other.
+Although heterogeneous, the chains are not siloed -- the interleaving of chains with PoR, tied with the secure cross-chain protocol presented in \Cref{sec:spv-in-ut}, enables chains to seamlessly communicate and transact amongst each other.
 In essence, cross-chain transactions enable chains to converge toward an Internet of blockchains.

 Finally, various tiling configurations allow the network to adopt a solution that pushes throughput beyond the limits of what was possible, without sacrificing the overall security of the network.